 If you spend a lot of time online, chances are you’ve heard of Reddit.
-The site bills itself as the “front page of the internet,” and that’s not an empty boast: As of this writing, Reddit is the seventh most popular site in the United States, according to Alexa, and the 18th worldwide.
+The site bills itself as the “front page of the internet,” and that’s not an empty boast: As of this writing, Reddit is the seventh most popular site in the U.S., according to Alexa, and the 19th worldwide.
 So, what exactly is Reddit?
 Essentially, it’s a massive collection of forums where people can share news and content or comment on other people’s posts.
 Here’s everything you need to know.

 If you’re just looking at Reddit for the first time, you may be a bit confused by what you are seeing, so here’s a quick rundown.
 The homepage (or “front page”) shows you various posts that are currently trending on the site, pulled from a variety of subreddits.
 You can sort these posts by clicking one of the icons on the ribbon menu located underneath the Create Post text box (if you’re logged in with a Reddit account) or under a smaller header called Popular Posts, if you’re not logged in.
 These icons will sort the posts by Best, Hot, New, Top, or Rising if you’re logged in.
 Or it will sort them by your chosen location(s) (instead of Best) along with Hot, New, Top, or Rising, if you’re not logged in.

 There is a search bar near the top that you can use to find posts and subreddits related to a particular term.
-A search for “World Cup” for example, turns up some popular posts about the World Cup and relevant subreddits such as /r/soccer and /r/sports.
+A search for “World Cup” for example, turns up some popular posts about the World Cup and relevant subreddits such as r/worldcup and r/sports.